CSCfi/csc-user-guide/docs/apps/hyperqueue.md

 ## Usage

-Initialize recommended version of Hyperqueue on Puhti or Mahti like this:
+Initialize the recommended version of HyperQueue on Puhti and Mahti like this:

 ```bash
 module purge